 This ayah teaches children that showing gratitude in Islam is important.
 Saying Alhamdulillah is a way to earn Allah’s pleasure and abundance.

 Every day is full of little blessings.
-Whether it’s enjoying your favourite snack, seeing a smile, or finishing a task.
+Whether it’s enjoying your favourite snack, seeing a smile, or finishing a task, saying Alhamdulillah connects you to your Creator.
+It reminds us that we have nothing of our own and even the tiniest of blessings is a gift from the Most Merciful.
 Health is one of the blessings that many take for granted.
-Always saying Alhamdulillah helps both kids and adults remember to be thankful for all that Allah gives.
+Making it a habit to say Alhamdulillah for everything helps both kids and adults remain humble and grounded in faith.

 Saying Alhamdulillah for everything fills the heart with peace and warmth.
 It helps us see the good, even when life feels hard.
 Each “thank you” to Allah brings patience and hope.
 It makes simple moments shine and teaches us to be happy with what we have.
 Gratitude in Islam grows faith and lights up the soul.